sveltejs/language-tools/packages/svelte-vscode/README.md

 ##### `svelte.language-server.runtime`

 Path to the node executable you would like to use to run the language server.
 This is useful when you depend on native modules such as node-sass as without this they will run in the context of vscode, meaning node version mismatch is likely.
+Minimum required node version is `12.17`.
+This setting can only be changed in user settings for security reasons.

 ##### `svelte.language-server.ls-path`

 You normally don't set this.
 Path to the language server executable.
-If you installed the \"svelte-language-server\" npm package, it's within there at \"bin/server.js\".
+If you installed the `svelte-language-server` npm package, it's within there at `bin/server.js`.
 Path can be either relative to your workspace root or absolute.
 Set this only if you want to use a custom version of the language server.
+This setting can only be changed in user settings for security reasons.

 ##### `svelte.language-server.port`